 The regulatory framework for polymers in contact with biological products is evolving.
-USP Chapter 665, approved in 2024, will become the first legally binding compendial standard (official as of May 1, 2026) dedicated to plastic components used in the manufacture of pharmaceuticals and biological substances.
+The chapter USP <665>, approved in 2024, is becoming the first binding compendial standard (official as of May 1, 2026) dedicated to plastic components used in the manufacture of drugs and biologic substances.

 Would you like to carry out an analysis of the plastic materials used in your pharmaceutical products according to USP 665?

-Unlike USP Chapters 1663 and 1664, which focus on primary packaging, USP 665 applies specifically to materials that come into contact with the product during its manufacture.
+Unlike USP <1663> and <1664>, which focus on primary packaging, USP <665> applies specifically to materials in contact with the product during manufacturing.

-- USP 665 defines the stringent regulatory requirements ("what to do"): chemical characterization, extraction conditions, and analytical testing according to the level of risk.
+USP <665> defines strict regulatory requirements ("what to do"): chemical characterization, extraction conditions, and analytical testing according to the risk level.

-- USP 1665 provides the scientific approach ("how to do it"): risk assessment principles, analytical strategies for energy and pollution control (E&L), and data interpretation (toxicology, environmental exposure analysis).
+USP <1665> provides the scientific approach ("how to do it"): risk assessment principles, E&L analytical strategies, and data interpretation (toxicology, AET).

 The PERLs concept: beyond simple extractables